 - 1. Are the company's terms of service easy to find? - 2.
 Are the terms of service available in the language(s) most commonly spoken by the company's users? - 3.
-Are the terms of service are presented in an understandable manner?
+Are the terms of service presented in an understandable manner?

-Guidance: A company's terms of service outline the relationship between the user and the company.
-The terms contain rules for what activities and content users are permitted to engage in and share on a company's services, as such these terms directly impact if and how users can exercise their freedom of expression rights.
+Indicator guidance: A company's terms of service outline the relationship between the user and the company.
+The terms contain rules for what activities and content users are permitted to engage in and share on a company's services, and as such, these terms can directly affect users' freedom of expression rights.
 Companies can also take action against users for violating the conditions described in the terms.
 Given this, we expect companies to ensure that users can easily locate these terms and understand what they mean.